 surfm to display the slope data.
 Specify the z -values for the surface explicitly as the

 map1 data, which is terrain elevation.
 The map mainly depicts steep cliffs, which represent mountains (the Himalayas in the northeast), and continental shelves and trenches.

 The coloration depicts steepness of slope.
 Change the colormap to make the steepest slopes magenta, the gentler slopes dark blue, and the flat areas light blue:

 view to get a southeast perspective of the surface from a low viewpoint.
-In 3-D, you immediately see the topography as well as the slope.
+In 3-D, you can see the topography as well as the slope.

 The default rendering uses faceted shading (no smooth interpolation).
-Render the surface again, this time making it shiny with Gouraud shading and lighting from the east (the default of
+Make the surface shiny with Gouraud shading and specify lighting from the east (the default of

 camlight lights surfaces from over the right shoulder of the viewer).

 material shiny camlight lighting Gouraud

 Remove the white space and view the figure in perspective mode.

 axis tight ax = gca; ax.Projection = 'perspective';